 This risk is enhanced in certain jurisdictions and, as we expand our operations domestically and internationally, we may be subject to additional laws in other jurisdictions.
-Any failure, or perceived failure, by us to comply with privacy, data protection or security laws, rules and regulations could result in proceedings or actions against us by governmental entities or others.
+Any failure, or perceived failure, by us to comply with privacy, and data protection or security laws, rules and regulations could result in proceedings or actions against us by governmental entities or others.
 These proceedings or actions may subject us to significant penalties and negative publicity, require us to change our business practices, increase our costs and severely disrupt our business.
-In the United States, various federal and state regulators, including governmental agencies like the Consumer Financial Protection Bureau and the Federal Trade Commission, have adopted, or are considering adopting, laws, regulations or rules concerning personal information and data security and have prioritized privacy and security violations for enforcement actions.
+In the United States, various federal and state regulators, including governmental agencies like the Consumer Financial Protection Bureau and the Federal Trade Commission, have adopted, or are considering adopting, laws, and regulations or rules concerning personal information and data security and have prioritized privacy and information security violations for enforcement actions.
 Additionally, in the United States, California adopted the CCPA in January 2020, which requires certain companies that process information of California consumers to, among other things, provide new disclosures to California consumers and afford such consumers new abilities to exercise certain rights with respect to their personal information and opt out of certain sales of personal information, in addition to severely limiting our ability to use their information.
-The CCPA provides for civil penalties for violations, as well as a private right of action for certain data breaches that result in the unauthorized access and exfiltration, theft, or disclosure of personal information.
+The CCPA provides for civil penalties for violations, as well as a private right of action for certain data breaches that result in the loss unauthorized access and exfiltration, theft, or disclosure of personal information.
+It remains unclear how various provisions of the CCPA will be interpreted and enforced.
 Furthermore, in November 2020, California voters passed the CPRA, which became effective January 1, 2023.
 The CPRA imposes additional obligations on covered companies and significantly modifies the CCPA, including by expanding California residents' rights with respect to certain sensitive personal information.
-Other states have proposed or enacted privacy laws that are similar to the CCPA and CPRA, further complicating the legal landscape.
+Other states have passed, proposed or plan to pass, data enacted privacy laws that are similar to the CCPA and CPRA, further complicating the legal landscape.
 Further, other states have enacted laws that cover certain aspects of the collection, use, disclosure, and/or other processing of health information, such as Washington's My Health, My Data Act, which, among other things, provides for a private right of action.
 It remains unclear how various provisions of the CCPA and these other new and evolving state laws will be interpreted and enforced.
 In addition, laws in all 50 states require businesses to provide notice to consumers whose personal information has been accessed or acquired as a result of a data breach (and, in some cases, to regulators).
-The effects of the CCPA, CPRA and other such privacy laws are potentially significant, and may require us to modify our practices and policies and to incur substantial costs and expenses in an effort to comply.
+The effects of the CCPA, CPRA and other such privacy laws are potentially significant, and may require us to modify our data processing practices and policies and to incur substantial costs and expenses in an effort to comply.